Hobbyists, businesses, and potential clients… this post is for you!

 How to get your free website up and running | Start building your website!

 Not heard of Blogger?
 Blogger (blogspot) has been around for years and is part of Google.
-With Blogger, you can create your website or blog completely free – today, right now!
-And yes, it’s pretty easy to use.
+With Blogger, you can create your website or blog completely free!

-Due to Blogger’s low point of entry, it is a magnet for homemade, freebie and hobbyist blog creators.
-Few websites buck this trend with this platform by offering tremendous value and great content.
+Due to Blogger’s low point of entry, it is a magnet for homemade, freebie, and hobbyist blog creators.

-This website is great example of what can be achieved with some dedication and will power.
-The website – Print & Pattern – comes with a jobsboard, products and other pieces of information centred around graphic and surface pattern design.
+This website is a great example of what can be achieved with some dedication and willpower with its limited build function.
+The website – Print & Pattern – comes with a jobs board, products, and other pieces of information centred around graphic and surface pattern design.

 I doff my cap… If I had one!

-It might also be worth mentioning that you can also monetise your Blogger very easy using Adsense if you are considering earning some money on the side.
-You will need a lot of traffic to come to your website before you see anything from Adsense.
+It might also be worth mentioning that you can also monetise your Blogger very easily using Adsense should you choose.

 Blogger Pros :

 – FREE – Blogger is free.
-You can set up an account today and start writing about your hobby pretty much right away.
+You can set up an account today and start writing about your hobby or business pretty much right away.

-– Can be polished – with a bit of thought and a lot of application you can make your Blogger look quite professional.
+– Can be polished – with a bit of thought and a lot of application and headache tablets, you can make your Blogger look professional.

 – No fuss – You can set up a Blogger website quickly, you don’t need a coding guru to help.